kayvr/token-hawk/README.md

 * Investigate native f16 support. f16 is currently emulated in shaders.
 * Store intermediate GPU buffers in fp16.
 Specifically the context and working buffers.
 * Add 4-bit quantization.
+* Optimize transpose.
+Can we ensure better memory coalescing?

 ## Data